TahaAttari/reddit_wallpaper/README.md

 # Reddit wallpaper getter

-Run this script at startup to set your background to a random image from reddit, by default using /r/wallpapers.
-It works with gnome, smii, spectrwm, and perhaps others.
-Not KDE or XFCE as far as I know.
+Run this script at startup to set your background to a random image from reddit, by default using /r/wallpapers on a Windows Computer (except XP).

 **Note**: Reddit sometimes throttles requests to it's json API, or sometimes the request times out.
 Try again if it fails to work.

-**Note2**: It only currently support image links from imgur.com
+**Note2**: It takes the source image of the post preview image, so NSFW posts will probably not work (but I don't know I haven't tried)

+**Note3**: No resolution matching, the original has it, this is a worse version.
+I'm sorry but I didn't want to limit myself to imgur links.

 ## Requirements:

 * Python 2.7+ or 3

-For tiling window managers:

-* feh (sudo apt-get install feh)
+* Pillow

 ## Usage:

 You can just run:

-    $ ./reddit_wallpaper_getter.py
+    python reddit_wallpaper_getter.py

 Output of --help: